 - Abuse or neglect

 - Desires of children

 While the courts will listen to arguments, often the end result is an attempt to ensure that the child can have meaningful time with both parents, unless there is some type of abuse or extreme behavior involved.
 Encouraging strong bonds with both parents is very important, and that will typically be the goal of the courts.

 Whether you need to have an existing child custody situation modified or enforced, or you need to develop an initial custodial arrangement or parenting plan, Alexandra Geczi PLLC can help.
+We have years of experience handling complex child custody cases and we will fight for you and your family in court.
 Begin the process today and contact us to discuss your options!